Voting for the 2020 Catchy Awards is here!

 Emma Mantovani - Collegiate

-Kylie Aufdengarten/Rylie Rush - Wellington
+Kylie Aufdengarten/Rylee Rusk - Wellington

 Kara Koster/Karlee Osner - Conway Springs